DNXLabs/terraform-aws-eks-cert-manager/README.md

     }
   ]

-  # In case you want to use HTTP01 challenge method uncomend this section
+  # In case you want to use HTTP01 challenge method uncomment this section
   # and comment dns01 variable
   # http01 = [
   #   {